 Haven’t you ever wondered, how is my local [insert your own grocery store name here] able to produce so many different items?
 Or why is it that only Costco or BJ’s able to carry certain products in huge sizes?
 It’s because they contract with the manufacturers to produce certain products in the larger bulk sizes.

-Like Len Penzo’s fantastic series, some of you have done your own little taste tests and confirmed that sometimes the store brands are just as tasty, if not better than the national brands.
+Some of you might have done your own little taste tests and confirmed that sometimes the store brands are just as tasty, if not better than the national brands.
 That’s just because of the formulation that the store chooses.

 Before you go thinking that all national brands produce store brands, I’ll tell you now that that is not true.
 Many national brands have not and will never produce packages for others.
 Some companies have even taken to labeling their products to state that they do not produce store brands.
 It’s their way of keeping their brand equity and their ability to command a higher price.